 There was this purse I saw, and I thought it could change my life, and maybe it will.
 I’m not usually a purse person, possibly because of my grandmother on my mother’s side.
-My mom was petite and stylish and maybe even a little bit vain.
-She was fun and kind and considerate of the feelings of everyone, even the woman pouring her coffee at the restaurant and the guy pumping her gas.
-This was back when guys pumped your gas.
-For you.
-Routinely.
-Because you were female and they were male and they worked there.
+My relationship with her was not ideal, and her purses were horrible.

-We are not sure where my mother came from, because her mother was a bit prickly.
-Not horrible, like the chain-smoking, verbally abusive bad mothers in fiction; just prickly.
+She was prickly.
+Not abusive or even mean, just prickly.
 She’d visit and bring you a present, but tell you how you should be grateful for it.
 She’d send twenty-five bucks for your birthday, but the card said to be sure to let her know what you spent it on, and don’t squander it away.
 When I was a senior in high school, she praised me for my nearly straight-As report card, and then told me to be careful because I was getting chunky.
 (I weighed 119 pounds at the time.)
-She once voiced relief that my sister was attending the US Naval Academy because maybe among so many men, she’d find a husband who would overlook “all those awful freckles.”
+She once voiced relief that my sister was attending the Naval Academy for college because maybe among so many men, she’d find a husband who would overlook “all those awful freckles.”

 The handles of my grandmother’s purses were too short to wear over her shoulder, so she wore them over her left arm, resting in the crook of her elbow, rendering that arm T-rex-like and useless, with the hand sticking up idly, Monty-Burns style.
-(Though the one time she found me watching The Simpsons she grimaced and gave me a look that said it might as well have been pornography.)
 Her purses were spacious, and she took pride in showing you how they held her wallet, her checkbook, a small pack of tissues and her glasses with room to spare.
 Enough for a mid-size Buick.

 So I tried, my entire life, to carry as little as possible in the smallest bag possible.
 In high school I carried a tiny wallet and a lip gloss in a bag the size of a sandwich bag, with the enviable GUESS triangle on it.
 In college I went all student-scholar, with only a backpack, except at night when I would cram some cash in my pockets (if I went out at all).
-The diaper-bag years of my late twenties and thirties offered a respite, because a diaper bag screams THIS IS TEMPORARY I HAVE A BABY, but still, even my diaper bag was a non-descript black sling-over-the-back job with no polka-dots or baby giraffes anywhere, and by the time every child was old enough to carry their own damn sippy-cup, I had discovered the mini cross-body phone wallet, which says to the self and to the world: See?
+The diaper-bag years of my late twenties and thirties offered a respite, because a diaper bag screams THIS IS TEMPORARY I HAVE A BABY, but still, even my diaper bag was a a plain brown backpack.
+And when the kids were all old enough to carry their own stupid sippy cup, I got something called a mini-crossbody, a tiny little thing that says See?
 I don’t even need a purse anymore!

 But last week I saw this purse.
 I was not shopping for purses, but that day I believe my car keys and phone were sticking precariously out of the shallow pockets on the back of my pants, making my butt look the size of Mrs. Doubtfire’s, and my wallet was tucked under my arm so I wouldn’t have to carry it, giving me a lop-sided gait as I shopped.
 The purse was in a shoe store, where I was waiting for daughter-one to try on ten pairs of Sperrys that all looked the same, so I had time to wander and browse.
 And there it was, beckoning me to come forward and touch it’s buttery softness.

-It was small, as “bags” go (bags, I have learned, being different from purses), but large enough to hold a wallet and an ipad, or a tattered copy of the short stories of Edna Ferber.
+It was small, as “bags” go (bags, I have learned, being different from purses), but large enough to hold a wallet and an i-pad, or a tattered copy of the short stories of Edna Ferber.
 The leather was real and soft, but not floppy and flimsy, and it smelled like libraries and tobacco and nostalgia; like Indiana Jones.
-There was a pocket on the front perfect for a phone, but not so perfect that it seemed to scream phone pocket, so you wouldn’t have to dig in the main compartment and fish out your phone in the grocery check-out line when you heard a text come in from a child at home wondering if he could use the creme-brulee torch to melt a plastic bottle into a Frisbee.
+There was a pocket on the front perfect for a phone, but not so perfect that it seemed to scream phone pocket, so you wouldn’t have to dig in the main compartment and fish out your phone in the grocery check-out line when you heard a text come in from a child at home, who asked you if he could use the creme brulee torch to melt a plastic bottle into a Frisbee.
 (This really happened.)

 The closure at the top of the bag was one of those discreet, magnetic button thingies that manages to close the whole bag while also providing instant-open technology, should you want to fish out a lip gloss as you pull into the parking lot at soccer practice and see that your son’s assistant coach is a guy you haven’t seen in twenty-five years, who sat in front of you in high school civics class and doodled pictures of famous athletes in his spiral.
 (This really happened.
 His favorite was John Elway.)
 There was even a little lip stick pocket at the top, near the magnetic button thingy, so the lip stick would nearly leap into your hand in such I-forgot-makeup-today emergencies.
 And the magnetic button thingy then closes with a quiet little thud that says, “I got this.”